cifro-codes/macer/README.md

 The major CAVEAT is that an attacker who compromises a host machine of the user can request a x25519 public key from the Trezor without confirmation on the device.
-This will (assuming the attacker can determine URIs in use) lower the security of assocatied passwords to ~125.8 bits.
+This will (assuming the attacker can determine URIs in use) lower the security of associated passwords to ~125.8 bits.
 HOWEVER, cracking an x25519 public key with rho cannot be parallelized where symmetric key brute forcing can be parallelized.
 If just 12 Bip-39 words are used for AES encryption, then the time required to brute force is `2^128/p` where `p` is the number of